- Our Firm

 - Shoulder dystocia

-These are just a few of the many birth injuries we are equipped to handle.
-We also represent clients who have cases of OB-GYN, NICU, and nuchal cord malpractice.
+These are just a few of the many birth injury lawsuits we are equipped to handle.

-Some of the common complications that can result in birth injuries are:
+Some of the common complications that can result in A birth injurY CLAIM are:

 - Uterine rupture